-Hala A.Malak is design critic, curator and writer, branding consultant and Middle East expert with her own particular view of the world.
-Born in Beirut during the civil war, she grew up, worked and studied all over the world – Lebanon, USA, Canada, Dubai, Holland, Morocco and Paris.
+Hala A Malak is design critic, curator, educator, researcher, strategist and Middle East expert with her own particular view of the world.
+Born in Beirut during the civil war, she grew up, worked and studied all over the world – Lebanon, USA, Canada, Dubai, Holland, Morocco, London and Paris.
 Her multicultural background is reflected in Hala’s versatile approach and she has continuously transcended stereotypes and challenged the status quo in her purpose to help make the world a better place.